UCL-CATL/cosy-zeromq-matlab/README.md

 -----

-In the `tests/` directory, there are some tests written in C that can be compiled on GNU/Linux with the `make all` command.
+In the `tests/` directory, there are some tests written in C that can be compiled on GNU/Linux with the `make` command.

 In the `zmq/` directory, there are also some *.m files to test the bindings.